aburstyn9068/NFL_Play_Prediction/README.md

 This repository contains the code files used to create a web application for predicting a football teams next play.

-The app can be used by a Defenseive Coordinator to predict the play an opponent is likely to run in a certain game situation.
+The app can be used by a Defensive Coordinator to predict the play an opponent is likely to run in a certain game situation.
 Alternatively, the app can be used by an Offensive Coordinator to see what play the opposing team may be expecting them to run.

 The code is written in python and uses the Scikit-learn library to create the prediciton model, as well as the Streamlit library to create an app to interact with the data.
 The app is deployed using Heroku.
 The data used in this project came from: https://www.kaggle.com/maxhorowitz/nflplaybyplay2009to2016?select=NFL+Play+by+Play+2009-2018+%28v5%29.csv.